tyler-c-smith04/blog/_posts/2023-10-09-python-functions.md

 <h2>Creating functions</h2>

 We use the keyword 'def' to notify Python that we want to create a new function.
+After 'def', the function name, and the parameters, make sure to add a colon because the colon tells Python that we are going to add code that will process the data that we are adding in our parameters.
 Here is a look at a basic function template:

 ```python
 def function_name(parameters):